dougyb83/MTDb-Movie-Television-Database/README.md

 - **users**
+This collection stores the users username and their hashed password.
+As well as arrays that store the film or tv show API id's.
     | Key | Type | Notes |
     | --- | --- | --- |
     | _id | ObjectId() | |